oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 Secondly, the program fulfills the following for all items of:

-* value type `string` with format `date-time`: If the value contains a `60` in the seconds place, the CSAF 2.0 to CSAF 2.1 converter MUST replace the seconds and its fractions part with `59.999999`.
+* value type `string` with format `date-time`: If the value contains a `60` in the seconds place, the CSAF 2.0 to CSAF 2.1 converter MUST replace the seconds and their fractions with `59.999999`.
   In addition, the converter outputs a warning that leap seconds are now prohibited in CSAF and the value has been replaced.
   The CSAF 2.0 to CSAF 2.1 converter SHOULD indicate in such warning message whether the value was a valid leap second or not and the path where it occurred.